This Spanish Coffee Cake is the perfect slightly sweet cake with a nutty streusel crumb topping.

 - Set to the side.

-- Add the baking powder and baking soda to the flour mixture, stir to combine.
+- Add the baking powder and baking soda to the larger flour mixture, stir to combine.

-- Now add the buttermilk and egg and mix to combine.
+- Now add the buttermilk and egg to the larger flour mixture and mix to combine.

 - Pour your batter into the springform pan.